adel-mamin/amast/libs/fsm/README.rst

    +---+   +---+  +---+

 the transition to history technique can be demonstrated as follows.
-Assume that the FSM is in the state A.
+Assume that the FSM is in the state *A*.
 The user code stores the current state in a local variable of type **am_fsm_state_fn**.
 This is done with: